gimerstedt/AddOns/BoldUnBuffer/README.md

 Addon for WoW 1.12.1 clients that removes unwanted buffs.

-Note: Only buffs for warriors configured, should be easy enough for anyone to add a new class.
+Note: Only buffs for warriors/paladins configured, should be easy enough for anyone to add a new class.